 Moving from managing Enterprise risks, the frameworks, principles, techniques & tools learnt in ERM can be easily applied in our personal life, except for differences in emphasis.

 At the end of the course, participants will learn how to put ERM principles into practice.
-From enterprise perspective, it is not just focusing on the downside of the risk, but weighing the probable rewards vs cost or penalties as business is to create and keep customers.
-From personal perspective, by understanding an implementing strategy to address them, one can expect to live a better and more successful life.
+From an enterprise perspective, it is not just focusing on the downside of the risk, but weighing the probable rewards Vs cost or penalties as a business is to create and keep customers.
+From a personal perspective, by understanding and implementing a strategy to address them, one can expect to live a better and more successful life.

 • Understand different types of enterprise risks.